c-git/c-git.github.io/content/misc/copy_source.md

 +++
 title='Copy Source'
 date = 2022-10-26
-updated = 2023-11-08
+updated = 2024-07-28
 +++

 # Foreword

-Needed to copy a horizontal rule to paste in Gmail and inspired this page
+I needed to copy a `horizontal rule` to paste into an email and this decided to just keep this page here

 # Horizontal rule